qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 The
  **CONNECT**
-statement is used to define Qlik Sense access to a general database through the OLE DB/ODBC interface.
+statement is used to define access to a general database through the OLE DB/ODBC interface.
 For ODBC, the data source first needs to be specified using the ODBC administrator.